lskatz/ROSS/README.md

-=Random Operations on Sequences Suite - ROSS
+#Random Operations on Sequences Suite - ROSS

-==Converting scripts from CGP and other sources to ROSS
+##Converting scripts from CGP and other sources to ROSS

 * ross_monica.pl
 * ross_carol.pl